braedynl/CSE231-020-SS20/README.md

 The final exam will be on __Monday, April 27th from 10:00 AM to 12:00 PM.__ It is worth 23% of your overall course grade.
 Like the midterms, you are allowed one sheet of notes (both sides), but no electronic devices.
 Non-native English speakers may bring a paper dictionary.

 The final exam will be on Mimir.
 It will contain a mixture of coding problems, matching, and multiple choice.
-I recommend reviewing old Mimir exercises and projects, alongside the past final exams (found below).
+I recommend reviewing old labs and projects, alongside the past final exams (found below).

 You will be proctored via our traditional Zoom lab session.
 See [Section Information](#section-information) below for session details.